AbdellahBaqua/Gridworld/Readme.md

 ## FILES DESCRIPTION AND RETROSPECTION(MUST READ)

-there are currently 3 files
+there are currently 6 files

+    the first 3 files (livrable_1/2/3_Baqua_Abdellah)  : implements the previous work that has been demanded .

     QLearningFixedGoal.py   : this file simulates the environment using Qlearning while the goal is fixed , the agent quickly learns to win the game ,we can assume that it    either memorizes the map(locations of goal and obstacles and how to move around them) , or it does learn how to navigate around. its early to tell.